 3. Overview of SAP Policy Management:

-SAP Policy Management system being an integral part in any Insurance Product does the job of Policy Administration which includes Quotation Management, Underwriting, and Endorsements.
+SAP Policy Management system is an integral part of any Insurance Product does the job of Policy Administration which includes Quotation Management, Underwriting, and Endorsements.

 Policy Management system is tightly integrated with Product Engine (msg.PM/Camilion) and also integrated with other SAP systems like: